jessexu20/x9115ase/paper/01/Readme.md

 b) to detect feature interactions without the need of generating and checking all individual products.

 <b> iii2.
 Delivery tools</b>
-Authors have developed the tool chain SPLVERIFIER for featureaware verification and have used it in a case study ¡ªan e-mail client that was developed as a product line¡ª to investigate the potential of feature-aware verification for detecting feature interactions.
+Authors have developed the tool chain SPLVERIFIER for featureaware verification and have used it in a case study- an e-mail client that was developed as a product line- to investigate the potential of feature-aware verification for detecting feature interactions.
 SPLVERIFIER and the case study are available on the project's [Web site](http://www.infosun.fim.uni-passau.de/spl/FAV/variability_encoding.html)

 <b> iii3.
 Related works</b>